centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-bluemind-ssh.md

 ### BlueMind Configuration

-A monitoring account allowed to access unix sockets within `/var/run/bm-metrics/` directory must be created on the BlueMind system  and be part of the `telegraph` group.
+A monitoring account allowed to access Unix sockets within the `/var/run/bm-metrics/` directory must be created on the BlueMind system and be part of the `telegraph` group.

-You can check that the proper monitoring account permissions are set by logging on the BlueMind system using this newly created user and  executing this test command:
+You can check that the proper monitoring account permissions are set by logging on to the BlueMind system using this newly created user and executing this test command:

 ```bash
 curl --unix-socket /var/run/bm-metrics/metrics-bm-core.sock http://127.0.0.1/metrics